yarml/HeliumOS/docs/Dependencies.md

 - socat

 # Additional dependencies
-Some features offered by the build system require additional features
+Some features offered by the build system require additional packages
 - python3

 Keep in mind that package names differ from distributions, so you might need to